tiefenthaler/uv-datascience-project-template/docs/guides/ci_github.md

 5. **Documentation Deployment:** The project documentation is automatically built and deployed to GitHub Pages using [mkdocs](https://www.mkdocs.org/).

+6. **CI Workflow Status:** Provides a summary of the CI workflow status, passed and failed jobs.

 You can check the status of the latest CI run on the GitHub repository under the "Actions" tab.

 ## Custom GitHub Actions